 Digital cinema colors vs 35 mm colors

-When using some film emulation 3D LUTs you can get a desaturated effect on video material because the colors that are not possible to show on 35 mm film can be mapped to 35 mm allowed values.
+When using some film emulation 3D LUTs you can get a desaturated effect on video material because the colors that are not possible to show on 35 mm film are mapped to 35 mm allowed values.
 But 35 mm can show very saturated dark colors.

-Digital cinema can show bright colors that is impossible on film.
+Digital cinema can show bright colors that are impossible on film.